-8 4.14.1 Noise
+4.14.1 Noise

-9 The on-going and planned construction projects associated with the beddown of the F-

-10 35s or the various capital improvement projects would likely have overlapping

-- 11 schedules with the proposed MILCON and O&M projects associated with the Preferred - 12 Alternative, that could create temporary, but cumulative effects on noise.
-Since the - proposed TASS construction projects would be initiated in FY 2020, the on-going F-35 - 14 construction projects would likely be completed or nearing completion.
-Furthermore, no - other construction projects are currently planned during the same time frame adjacent to the TASS/CIG HQ, where construction noise could be experienced off-base.
-While - to the TASS/CIG HQ, where construction noise could be experienced off-base.
-While the F-35 apron expansion and some of the proposed TASS construction projects are - 18 adjacent to each other, these construction sites are far enough from the installation

-19 boundary, that off-base ambient noise levels would not be affected.
-All noise generated in the noise level surrounding Nellis AFB, as indicated previously in Figure 4-2.
+The on-going and planned construction projects associated with the beddown of the F-35s or the various capital improvement projects would likely have overlapping schedules with the proposed MILCON and O&M projects associated with the Preferred Alternative, that could create temporary, but cumulative effects on noise.
+Since the proposed TASS construction projects would be initiated in FY 2020, the on-going F-35 construction projects would likely be completed or nearing completion.
+Furthermore, no other construction projects are currently planned during the same time frame adjacent to the TASS/CIG HQ, where construction noise could be experienced off-base.
+While the F-35 apron expansion and some of the proposed TASS construction projects are adjacent to each other, these construction sites are far enough from the installation boundary, that off-base ambient noise levels would not be affected.
+All noise generated by the construction activities would be temporary, limited to the duration of construction.
+The addition of the TASS F-16 aircraft operation would result in imperceptible increases in the noise level surrounding Nellis AFB, as indicated previously in Figure 4-2.
+Therefore, there would be no permanent change to the noise environment on Nellis AFB and no cumulative impacts.